jimwins/titi/docs/models.rst

 IDE Auto-complete
 ^^^^^^^^^^^^^^^^^

-As Paris does not require you to specify a method/function per database column it can be difficult to know what properties are available on a particular model.
+As the model does not require you to specify a method/function per database column it can be difficult to know what properties are available on a particular model.
 Due to the magic nature of PHP's `__get()`_ method it is impossible for an IDE to give you autocomplete hints as well.